Citrus-Software/mikan-docs/docs/usage/deformers/cluster.md

 ![assign cluster](./img/assign_deformer.png)

-Next, adjust the cluster’s influence areas on your mesh as usual.
+Next, adjust the cluster's influence areas on your mesh as usual.

-Finally, don’t forget to **save this information back to the template**, following the save procedure described in the *Deformers Overview* section.
+Finally, don't forget to **save this information back to the template**, following the save procedure described in the *Deformers Overview* section.